snackCake/docs/Broadleaf-Concepts/Fulfillment-Groups.md

 The first option is preferred as it is a background task and therefore will have minimal impact on performance.
 In addition, if there is an error or some issue, then a retry can occur, again, without affecting performance.

 There are any number of possibilities with respect to this kind of integration.
-Some customers integrate with complex ERP systems such as SAP.
+Some Broadleaf implementors integrate with complex ERP systems such as SAP.
 Others send the order or fulfillment group details in the form a PDF via email to a warehouse or drop ship vendor.
-Yet others integrate with custom systems using protocols such as JMS, AMQP, REST, SOAP, EDI, and RPC, and data formats such as XML, JSON, CSV, etc.
+Yet others integrate with custom systems using protocols such as JMS, AMQP, REST, SOAP, EDI, and RPC, and use data formats such as XML, JSON, CSV, etc.